Nanne/WeightedMultiLabelBinaryCrossEntropyCriterion/README.md

 N = 100 # 100 Images
 C = 10 # 10 Classes

-labels = torch.Tensor(N,C):uniform() # Label is one when class is present, 0 when not.
+-- Label is one when class is present, 0 when not. labels = torch.Tensor(N,C):uniform()

-NNK = torch.sum(labels, 1) # Occurence counts for each label, normally you'd obtain these from training set
+-- Occurence counts for each label, normally you'd obtain these from training set NNK = torch.sum(labels, 1)

 criterion = nn.WeightedMultiLabelBinaryCrossEntropyCriterion(NNK, N)
 ```